Overview

 Why use sandboxes?

-A code sandbox is an isolated, ephemeral environment designed to safely run, test, and experiment with code without affecting other systems or requiring complex setup.
+A sandbox is an isolated, ephemeral environment designed to safely run, test, and experiment with code without affecting other systems or requiring complex setup.
 It provides developers with a virtualized or containerized execution space where dependencies, environment variables, and runtime contexts can be fully controlled and discarded after use.

-You should use a code sandbox to:
+You should use a sandbox to:

 - Execute untrusted or user-generated code securely